taliabn/my-ludobots/README.md

 NOTE: The code has only been tested running from a Git Bash terminal on a Windows machine.

 # Final project
 The [final project](https://youtu.be/uux9ZBXE7Lc) uses this codebase to compare brain architectures of robots evolved for locomotion.

+These are some of the best final evolved creatures:
 ![simple simulated robots moving to the left](/figures/10s-highlights.gif)

 ## **Hypothesis**